gojek/courier-iOS/docs/docs/Setup Connection.md

 ### Providing Connect Options

-To connect to MQTT broker you need to provide `ConnectOptions` by implementing IConnectionServiceProvider.
+To connect to MQTT broker you need to provide `ConnectOptions` by implementing `IConnectionServiceProvider`.
 First you need to implement `IConnectionServiceProvider/clientId` to return an unique string to identify your client.
 This must be unique for each device that connect to broker.

 ```swift
 var clientId: String {